oktadev/okta-blog/_source/_posts/2020-10-12-build-modern-api-using-fastify.md

 }
 ```

-There’s nothing special about this data, but it gives you something to work with.
+There's nothing special about this data, but it gives you something to work with.

 Next, add a file called `server.js`.
 The code for this file follows.